The Complexity of Matching Games: A Survey: Introduction

 \subsection{An Initial Example}

 Suppose a group~$N$ of tennis players play a doubles tennis tournament.
-Each pair of players estimates the expected prize money when they form a doubles partnership.
-Eriksson and Karlander~\cite{EK01} studied the question of whether the players can be {\it matched} in pairs, such that no two players have an incentive to leave their matched partner to form a doubles pair together.
-A wider question is whether the players can be matched together such that no {\it group} of players will be better off by playing an event on their own.
+Each pair of players estimates the expected prize money when they form a doubles partnership. {Two players that are not matched to each other may leave their partner if together they can win more prize money.} \citeA{EK01} studied the question of whether the players can be {\it matched} in pairs {in such a way} that {this situation does not occur}.
+A wider question is whether the players can be matched together such that no {\it group} of players {expects to be awarded more prize money} by playing an event on their own.
 This situation describes a {\it matching game}; see Section~\ref{s-mg} for a formal definition.